USEPA/EPA_ALPHA_Model/ALPHA_Documentation/overview.rst

     ETW_LBS:[3000:500:5000]
     ETW_LBS:4454*[0.8,1,1.2]

 The first case evaluates to a single number, 3625.
 The second case evaluates to a vector, [3000 3500 4000 4500 5000] as does the last case which becomes [3563.2 4454 5344.8].
-Any valid Matlab syntax may be used in an eval tag including mathematical operations such as multiply, divide, etc.  If addition is used, there must not be any spaces surrounding the + sign because ' + ' (space,plus-sign,space) is the separator used to build composite config strings and will result in an erroneously split string.
+Any valid Matlab syntax may be used in an eval tag including mathematical operations such as multiply, divide, etc.  If addition is used, there must not be any spaces surrounding the + sign because ' + ' (space, plus-sign, space) is the separator used to build composite config strings and will result in an erroneously split string.

 Config String Expansion
 +++++++++++++++++++++++